andryjohn/RJ-s-blog/_posts/2019-05-05-tower-of-hanoi.md

 mathjax: true
 ---
 ![Tower of Hanoi](/images/Tower_of_Hanoi_4.gif)
-Solving the Tower of Hanoi Algorithm
+>"Our challenge today is solving the Tower of Hanoi Algorithm"

 ---